Spr19CS210/PA-Drill-Section-Writeups/PA4-BoolSAT/README.md

 ## Getting Started

+The github assignment link is at https://classroom.github.com/a/P4DkpSrt.
+Go to that link to accept the github assignment and get your own private repository for PA4.

 ### JUnit Background Information
 Writing software is hard.
 Plain and simple, programming is not easy.
 Over the past 70 years there have been many methods developed to make the process of writing code